Student Journalist Impact Award

 About the Award

-The purpose of the Student Journalist Impact Award is to recognize a secondary school student (or a team of students who worked on the same entry) who, through the study and practice of journalism, has made a significant difference in his/her own life, the lives of others, the school he/she attends and/or the community in which he/she resides.
+The purpose of the Student Journalist Impact Award is to recognize a secondary school student (or a team of students who worked on the same entry) who, through the study and practice of journalism, has made a significant difference in his/her/their own life, the lives of others, the school he/she/they attends and/or the community in which he/she/they resides.
 (NOTE: This is not a scholarship competition.
 Do not send transcripts.)

 This award is co-sponsored by the Journalism Education Association and the Quill and Scroll International Honorary Society for High School Journalists.
 Quill and Scroll became a co-sponsor in 2018.